 - Customize the Office 365 theme for your organization

-- Theme management using CSOM
+- Theme management using CSOM (GitHub)

-- Apply branding
+- Apply branding (GitHub)

-- AlternateCSSUrl & SiteLogoUrl properties in Web object
+- AlternateCSSUrl & SiteLogoUrl properties in Web object (GitHub)

-- Limit overriding out of the box CSS classes
+- Limit overriding out-of-the-box CSS classes.

-Web.AlternateCssUrlproperty to include custom CSS files
+- Use the Web.AlternateCssUrl property to include custom CSS files.

-Office 365 Sign-In Page
+Office 365 sign-in page

 Office 365 Suite Bar

-- Your Portal Application does not "own" the Suite Bar, nor should it presume to do so
+- Your portal application does not "own" the Suite Bar, nor should it presume to do so.

-- Treat the Suite Bar as you would the Browser Toolbar in that it is NOT a part of your application
+- Treat the Suite Bar as you would the browser toolbar in that it is not a part of your application.

-When talking about adjusting the layout of SharePoint portals, usually the first option that is considered by developers is creating a custom master page.
-Although custom master pages are still supported, this approach is not recommended due to the reasons mentioned above - custom master pages lead to additional risks and maintenance costs in the long-term.
+When discussing adjusting the layout of SharePoint portals, usually the first option that is considered by developers is creating a custom master page.
+Although custom master pages are still supported, we don't recommend this approach due to the reasons mentioned earlier; custom master pages lead to additional risks and maintenance costs in the long-term.

-- Implementing custom CSS
+- Implementing custom CSS.

-- Using custom page layouts
+- Using custom page layouts.

 Combining these approaches allows you to achieve your desired SharePoint portal layout without developing custom master pages.

 - SharePoint 2013/2016/Online Responsive UI

-- Making out of the box Seattle master responsive
+- Making out-of-the-box Seattle master responsive

 - Custom Header and Footer sample

-Embedding client-side scripts in the pages can allow to further customize the look and functionality of the portal.
+Embedding client-side scripts in the pages can allow you to further customize the look and functionality of the portal.
 For example, this approach can be used to customize navigation controls, to add custom headers and footers to all pages of the portal, or to implement other custom UI blocks.

-It should be noted, that custom action approach works on "classic" sites only, including the current publishing portals.
+The custom action approach works on "classic" sites only, including the current publishing portals.

-- Publish files to library in one site collection (central location).
+Publish files to a library in one site collection (central location).
 In this scenario, all site collections can use the single latest version of branding assets.
 Updated files must be uploaded to one location only.
-Administrators must ensure that users of all site collections have access to the files published in central location.
+Administrators must ensure that users of all site collections have access to the files published in the central location.

-For more information on CDN's, see:
+For more information about CDNs, see: